Getting Started with Chalk

 operational environment whenever the container starts up.

-The configuration for where the report goes is taken from your chalk binary.
+The configuration for where the report goes is taken from your Chalk binary.
 Chalk will simply copy itself into the container and have that binary do the reporting.

 🤖 Chalk does not need to be reconfigured to go into the container.
 It gets run using the